 Debbie O’Sullivan, senior industry manager at Google, shared her top tips for start-ups and a range of useful extensions at a Google for Entrepreneurs event this week.
 Rich Flanagan, head of small and medium business marketing at Google Australia, spoke to StartupSmart about how start-ups with limited budgets can make the most of their AdWords spend.
 Flanagan cautions users that while AdWords is a popular tool, it’s not a get rich quick marketing solution.
 “It’s true you can launch the account in a few minutes, but it does take a bit of time to see how users are responding to your ads, Flanagan says.
 “It does take nurturing over time, you won’t turn one dollar into thousands overnight.”
 Experimentation is key O’Sullivan said testing is key to making the most of Google AdWords.
 Flanagan added start-ups should always have at least two different versions of an ad running, so they can see what works and retire the underperforming option.
 “Test different creative in real time and move towards the one that is performing best,” O’Sullivan said, adding it was essential to link AdWords and analytics accounts otherwise AdWords traffic would appear as part of the much broader “organic traffic”.
 Flanagan says his top tip is to think of AdWords as something that can be iterated quickly over time.
 “You can start small, to boost one product or service in one city and start to build your confidence,” Flanagan says.
 Your ad’s ranking is not just about spend, it’s also about quality Start-ups should create different ad groups or campaigns for each product or service so the content can be targeted and closely match your site, said O’Sullivan.
 “Make sure your campaign mirrors your site, and have one campaign per product and landing page,” she said, adding that the closer your ad matches your site, the higher your quality score will be.
 Where ads are displayed on the page is calculated based on quality score and the amount the entrepreneur is willing pay in the algorithm-driven ad options.
 The quality score is managed by an algorithm which factors in site load time, malware and dangerous softwares, and the similarity of the content in the ad and page.
 Flanagan says the quality score is important.
 “Some people believe giving us as much money as you can means we’ll put you at the top, but that’s not true.
 We believe ads are information, and it needs to be relevant.
 Once you click through there should be no surprises,” he says.
 Make the ad as engaging as you can The quality score also assesses how engaging the ad is, and Flanagan says there are several best practice solutions.
 “You definitely want to have a strong call to action.
 It could be some sort of special offer.
 Are you mentioning something around price or is seasonal?
 You want to not be too far away from your competitors’ offerings, but you want your ad to stand out as there will be 10 to 12 ads on the page,” he says.
 Having a strong call to action that is timely or a significant saving can be boosted by how you write the content as well, right down to the punctuation and capitalising.
 “Typically we see, depending on the industry and product, that if the first letter of every word is capitalised, it does grab people’s attention.
 But you can’t have it all caps as that’s screaming on the internet,” Flanagan says.
 He adds users need to check how their ad appears on multiple devices as the use of mobile phones and tablets increases.
 Explore extensions to offer more options to users O’Sullivan talked the crowd through a range of extensions to the core AdWords copy, such as the “click to call” button on ads which enables users to get in touch immediately, and social media extensions so users can follow you without even visiting your site.
 Flanagan adds that the extensions provide sub-links, so there’s deeper richer information in the ad which gives a better experience for users.

-Australian entrepreneurs have been urged by Google’s vice president of engineering to tap into a major shift taking place if they’re going to propel their careers, Australia’s start-up sector and the world forward.
+Australian entrepreneurs have been urged by Google’s global vice president of engineering to tap into a major shift taking place if they want going to propel their careers and Australia’s start-up sector forward.
 “We’re in the age of the start-up.
-There has never been a better time in the history of the planet to launch a company,” Venkat Panchapakesan told a Google for Entrepreneurs Day in Sydney.
-Panchapakesan told hundreds of entrepreneurs at the event, which is also part of the Startup Spring Festival, that technology, data and culture were converging and changing in three key ways.
+There has never been a better time in the history of the planet to launch a company,” Venkat Panchapakesan told hundreds of entrepreneurs in Sydney at the Startup Spring Festival.
+According to Panchapakesan, technology, data and culture were converging in three key ways.
 “Entrepreneurs need to look for fundamental shifts like this, where as nimble businesses they can move in and capture the business of the entire world,” he said.
 “This is not a pipe dream.
 This is happening and there are companies trying to use these new problems.”
-Panchapakesan said the fact computing was going everywhere, transcending beyond digital systems and linking to real life and objects, and being used by everyone offered rich opportunities and new sets of problems for start-ups to explore and exploit.
+The global trend of computing transcending digital systems and linking to real-life objects used by everyone offered rich opportunities and new sets of problems for start-ups to explore and exploit.
 “The everywhere, anywhere, everyone trend means the data is going to explode,” he said.
 ‘The problems we’re focused on have become much bigger than what Google thought when we launched in 1998.”
 Panchapakesan outlined these three key changes for StartupSmart in the video below.
 He added these converging trends were complimented by the rise of crowdfunding and companies such as Google offering their infrastructure, which made launching a start-up cheaper and more manageable than ever.
 Citing the increasing uptake of mobile internet access, with 6.8 billion mobile phones in operation and 2.1 billion of those using mobile broadband, he said there was an increasingly massive opportunity for entrepreneurs focusing on this development and being ahead of the curve.
 “It’s also about wearable computing.
 Wearable computing is arriving, and it’s arriving very fast,” Panchapakesan said, adding that the opportunity in Australia alone was massive, as 80% of Australians are connected to the internet and the country has the fourth highest mobile and second highest tablet penetration rate in the world.
 He added that while globally scaling a business is never easy, entrepreneurs who are thinking ahead of the curve and paying attention to these emerging trends could launch major companies.
 “I run Gmail, so I know how many messages we process each day, and I know growth isn’t easy,” Panchapakesan said.
 “The last 10 years has been the biggest ramp up of start-ups to billion dollar valuations.
 You could be doing that too.”

 Recently, Old Taskmaster travelled from the sleepy hollow known as Parts Unknown into the great sprawl southeast of Melbourne.
 For those of you who are reading this interstate, the suburb of Pakenham is further southeast of Melbourne’s CBD (56 kilometres) than Penrith is west of Sydney (50 kilometres).
 To those Sydneysiders complaining about the M4 during peak hour, just be thankful you don’t have to drive down the Monash!
 Anyway, the reason for the trip was to take a look at the latest mobile phones.
 While in store, your humble correspondent noticed a rather peculiar promotion.
 Now, before going any further, here’s a question anyone with a little common sense should have no difficulty answering.
 Which of these consumers are more likely to sign up for a brand new smartphone?
 Is it someone who’s lugging around an old, out-of- contract brick in their handbag?
 Or the one who recently upgraded their mobile phone to one with shiny new features like NFC and is almost certainly still under contract?
 (For the non-mobile phone geeks, NFC or near field communications is a feature that allows Samsung Galaxy S4 owners to exchange files by being placed back-to-back and other smartphones to be used on services like Visa PayWave.)
 Well, if you’re BlackBerry, the answer is obvious.
 They set up a little cardboard display inviting users to touch their NFC-enabled smartphone to find out about a promotion the company’s currently running.
 Sure, using NFC on a marketing display has some novelty value.
 But there’s just one tiny little problem.
 Those with older mobile phones – the people most likely to be looking to upgrade – won’t get the promotion details, because their phones don’t have NFC.
 Using NFC might be slick, but if your potential customers use old mobile phones, it’s utterly useless.
 As for the promotion itself?
 It’s a cashback offer for anyone trading up their smartphone.
 What this means is someone who bought their phone last week gets a bigger inducement to upgrade than the consumer with the ancient phone.
 So in effect, there’s a cash incentive for someone who isn’t likely to buy, while those who are likely to buy can’t access all the marketing marital at all.
 Seriously, who came up with this strategy?!
 If this is what BlackBerry’s marketing looks like, perhaps their earlier non-marketing strategy should be viewed as wise cash-saving move.
 Oh, and did I mention the company is now officially up for sale?
 I wonder why.
 The lesson for your business is simple.
 Think about who your potential consumer is likely to be.
 Then focus on the promotional tools and platforms that are the most likely to reach your target demographic.
 And don’t use a novel technique if it’s not likely to be effective.
 Get it done – today!